AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 #### Clearing all persons successfully

 **Prerequisites:**
-1. At least 1 person is in saved in FINDvisor.
+1. At least 1 person is saved in FINDvisor.

 **Example test case:** `clear`.